-Periodically, consumers contact the Division to discuss their concerns with their insurance companies.
-In FY21, all of these calls concerned homeowners insurance issues similar to those addressed to the MIA in complaints.
-17 Division attorneys advise callers about options that are available for resolution of their complaints, including policy appraisal procedures and use of public adjusters for claims resolution.
-The attorneys also often refer consumers to the MIA website for further information about resolving claims through the Rapid Response Program, how to file a formal complaint and/or how to file a lack of good faith complaint.
+attorneys also often refer consumers to the MIA website for further information about resolving claims through the Rapid Response Program, how to file a formal complaint and/or how to file a lack of good faith complaint.
 Because Division attorneys do not represent individual consumers, the Division has referred callers to the Maryland Courts Self-Help Centers for limited no-cost legal advice in civil matters.
+PICD also provides consumers with contact information for the Maryland State Bar Association's and county bar associations' Attorney Referral Programs.
 When appropriate, the Division has exercised its statutory authority to request review by the MIA.
-The Division responded to 66 consumer calls during the fiscal year.
+The Division responded to 92 consumer calls during the fiscal year.